 Cruising down the Champs Elysees to the Arc de Triomphe, obligatory shots of the Pagani with the Eiffel Tower in the background followed.
 Fondation Louis Vuitton, a spectacular building by Frank Gehry, was another fitting place to pose with the Pagani, and we ended the tour at the Four Seasons George V. This is where Russian oligarchs, Middle Eastern oil barons and society's elite show off their rides outside the hotel and where the supercar spotters of the French capital hang out en masse.
 The Pearl took 18 months to build with Pagani spending a further six months returning it to full health after an accident in the French capital.

 From every angle, the Pearl boasts unique features that captivate those that know Pagani and anyone appreciative of a rolling work of art.
 The rear wing is reminiscent of the split wing design of the Zonda S, the roof air intake is inspired by that on the Zonda Revolucion, while aerodynamic updates were also made to improve downforce, lateral G-forces and ride quality with new air intakes and rear diffuser.
-The entire body of the car is finished in naked carbon fiber, a striking blue dominates with touches of black for the aero components.
+The entire body of the car is finished in naked carbon fiber, while a striking blue dominates with touches of black for the aero components.

 Combining elements from the Huayra coupe, Huayra BC, Zonda S and Zonda Revolucion, the Pearl utilizes the motorsport-derived carbo-titanium monocoque chassis and suspension from the BC, complete with an all-new 7-speed AMT automated manual gearbox by Xtrac.
 In developing the BC, Pagani managed to shed 132 kg, weight-saving measures that were also applied to the Pearl.
 The new state-of-the-art composite material that Pagani created for the Huayra Roadster – a blend of carbo-titanium and carbo-triax – also features on the sublime supercar.
 But it's what you can't see that is arguably the most amazing thing about the Pearl.

 Like the 20 Pagani Huayra BC models slated for production, power comes from an AMG-built twin-turbo V12.
-However, instead where the BC develops 789 hp and 737 lb-ft of torque, the V12 in the Pearl was heavily modified with reworked turbos, a larger radiator and a host of other changes.
+However, where the BC develops 789 hp and 737 lb-ft of torque, the V12 in the Pearl was heavily modified with reworked turbos, a larger radiator and a host of other changes.
 As a result, it boasts an output of 1,350 horsepower and is capable of sprinting from 0-62 mph in 2.2 seconds and from 0-187 mph in just 14 seconds.
 There were a couple of opportunities to test the accelerating prowess of the Pearl.
 And I can tell you this thing is off the scale.
 It is quick.
-Like Rimac Concept_One quick.
+Like Rimac Nevera quick.